leandroroser/purify_css/README.md

 purify_css("/directory_with_files/my_css.css", "/directory_with_files/unused_rules_file")

-The clean file called as your file and with a suffix "out.css", will be created in the directory
+The clean file, having the same name of your css file followed by the suffix "out.css", will be created in the directory